serpro69/r2dotfiles/README.md

-# :bookmark_tabs:  .dotfiles
+# :rocket:  .rebel-config

+> These are the dotfiles you're looking for

-... for Bash / ZSH / Git Bash (Windows) / Cygwin (Windows) / Bash on Ubuntu on Windows
+...for Bash / ZSH / Git Bash (Windows) / Cygwin (Windows) / Bash on Ubuntu on Windows based on [voku/dotfiles](https://github.com/voku/dotfiles)

 --> [Screenshots & Screencasts](https://github.com/voku/dotfiles/wiki/Images)